 Responsible for finance, management and marketing, Sandy heads up the business side of the Practice.
 As a founding partner, she’s integral to the company’s growth and reputation, and her expertise in structuring finance and managing works programmes is a major contributor to the practice’s success.

 Equally at home with staff recruitment and management, Sandy’s vision and open, approachable style create an environment in which the Classic Architecture team can thrive and produce their best work.
+Please contact Sandy if you would like to join our team of friendly Architects in Salisbury.

 ‘Sandy Borchert makes the financial side of the Practice and complex project developments go like clockwork’ (Tom Clay, former Bank Manager).